brettambrose/udacity-nd-data-eng-aws-proj-airflow-pipelines/README.md

 ![Airflow Add AWS Credentials](/assets/2025-04-29%2000_14_16-Add%20AWS%20Connection%20-%20Airflow.png)

-## Deploying AWS Infrastructure with IaC
+## Deploying AWS Infrastructure with Imperative Provisioning Script

 1. Go to the [deploy](/deploy/) folder
 2. run the [infra_deploy.py](/deploy/infra_deploy.py) script, which will use boto3 to...